Apple's latest iPhone lineup was a hit during the holidays

 Better iPhones

-The iPhone XS and XS Max were good phones, but the 11 Pro and 11 Pro Max wound up being more potent upgrades than we had expected.
+The iPhone XR, XS and XS Max were good phones, but the 11, 11 Pro and 11 Pro Max wound up being more potent upgrades than we had expected.
 Battery life improvements, faster performance improved cameras — all of these contributed to devices that were likely easier to move than the models that came before it.
-As of last November, Apple no longer discloses how many iPhones (not to mention iPads and Macs) it sells in a given quarter, so it's difficult to get a sense of how many iPhone 11-series devices the company sold compared to other models.
-Still, CEO Tim Cook cited "strong demand" for the iPhone 11 and 11 Pro as one of the big reasons for this earnings win, so these new models clearly blew the old ones out of the water.
-In fact, Apple reported the most iPhone sales revenue since in a holiday quarter since the iPhone X launched over two years ago.
+As of November 2018, Apple no longer discloses how many iPhones (not to mention iPads and Macs) it sells in a given quarter, so it's difficult to get a sense of how many iPhone 11-series devices the company sold compared to other models.
+Still, CEO Tim Cook cited "strong demand" for the iPhone 11 and 11 Pro as the biggest reason for this earnings win, so these new models clearly blew the old ones out of the water.
+In fact, Apple reported the most iPhone sales revenue since in a holiday quarter since the iPhone X launched over two years ago, thanks mostly to the standard iPhone 11.

 The rest of Apple's hardware story this quarter was a mixed bag: Its combined Wearables and Home segment surged 37 percent year-over-year, presumably fueled by the Apple Watch and the company's slate of wireless headphones.
 (While it gets lumped into the same basket as those other devices, it's hard to imagine the HomePod making much of a financial dent this time.)
 Meanwhile, Mac and iPad sales sagged this quarter -- looks like the pricey revamps and refreshed basic models didn't move the needle much during the holidays.
 That's fine, though: Apple's success still hinges on the iPhone, and the company's work on those 2019 models clearly paid off.